rodmonic/RoadLife/README.md

 # RoadLife
-Ever wondered how far you have lived from a road?
+How far have you lived from a road?